-You might also consider selling on Amazon, eBay, Etsy or another third-party marketplace in addition to your own online store.
-Even if that’s not in the plan, it’s a good idea to check your business name idea on popular ecommerce sites to make sure the names are available to you, and so that customers don’t confuse you with another existing business.
+You might also consider selling on Amazon, eBay, Etsy, or another third-party marketplace in addition to your own online store.
+Even if that’s not in the plan, it’s a good idea to check your business name idea on popular ecommerce sites to make sure the name is available to you and so customers don’t confuse you with another existing business.

 4. Get creative with your domain name

-If the .com for your chosen name isn’t available, don’t fret: You still have the option of using a different TLD.
+If the .com for your chosen name isn’t available, don’t fret—you still have the option of using a different top-level domain.
 The reason .com is the gold standard is that everyone recognizes it, but that doesn’t rule out other TLDs, which are becoming more commonplace as great .com options continue to dwindle.
-And you can always grab the .com after your business has generated some traction.

-When they first launched, Shopify store Tattly decided to go with a .ly domain making it www.tatt.ly.
-Since then, they’ve been able to purchase tattly.com, which is where their site currently lives.
+When it first launched, Shopify store Tattly decided to go with a .ly domain: tatt.ly.
+More recently, it was able to purchase tattly.com, which is where its site currently lives.

 Modifiers to consider: